dkorobenko-mwb/website/README.md

 ![ECR image](/images/ecr_image.png)

+10. To avoid additional AWS costs `terraform destroy` command should be applied.
+But once Terraform section will come to an end, to verify that the setup is actually working the docker image has to be created again.

 ### Create an ECS Cluster

 I have created a repository and deployed the image, but to launch it I will need a target.
 A cluster acts as the container target.
 It takes a task into the cluster configuration and runs that task within the cluster.
 The ECS agent communicates with the ECS cluster and receives requests to launch the container.